Bira/octopus-carnival/_drafts/wir-mm2-4e-fey-lingerer.md

 caught inside.
 They also have an extra bonus on saves against charm effects.

 They're Elite monsters, but this is implemented in a novel and very interesting way.
-Normally an Elite would have double HP, but Fey Lingerers instead have the normal amount.
+Normally an Elite would have double HP, but Fey Lingerers have the normal amount.
 However, when they hit 0 HP they become Vestiges, incorporeal undead with their own stat blocks.
 They start in the same position as the original lingerer, and act on the same initiative order, but are otherwise treated as if they had just entered the fight: full HP, all abilities unused.

 Vestiges aren't worth any additional XP when fought as part of a lingerer fight since the lingerer's XP total accounts for them.
 You can design encounters